apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.html.md

 <!-- /MarkdownTOC -->

-test-patch has the ability to support multiple build tools.
-Build tool plug-ins have some extra hooks to do source and object maintenance at key points.
+test-patch has the ability to support multiple build tools and [personalities](../precommit-advanced/#personalities).
+Build tool and personality plug-ins have some extra hooks to do source and object maintenance at key points.
 Every build tool plug-in must have one line in order to be recognized:

 ```bash
 add_build_tool <pluginname>